fisicamaldonado/quotes_scraper/README.md

 This script quotes_scraper.py scrapes quotes from a website, calculates the average word count for each author, and generates a table and histogram based on the word counts.

+It's is based on the Scrapy project tutorial you can find here: [Scrapy Tutorial](https://github.com/fisicamaldonado/quotesbot)

 ![quotes_authors](img/quotes_authors.png)

 ## Dependencies